Importance of the X-ray edge singularity for the detection of relic neutrinos in the PTOLEMY project: Introduction

 The discovery of the cosmic microwave background (CMB) by Penzias and Wilson~\cite{penzias_measurement_1965} was a pivotal event in Big Bang cosmology.
 The data from WMAP (Wilkinson Microwave Anisotropy Probe), 2001 \cite{bennett2013nine} and Planck in 2013 \cite{planck_collaboration_planck_2014} gave us the snapshot of the Universe dating back to about 13 billion years ago.
 However, the CMB provides no direct access to the Universe within 300 000 years of the Big Bang, because electromagnetic waves could not freely propagate in that epoch.
-For this reason, astronomers look for an alternative messenger, a particle that had decoupled from matter earlier than the CMB.
-In particular, the decoupling of neutrinos is believed to have occurred just 1 second after the Big Bang.
-Unfortunately, the extremely weak coupling of neutrinos with matter makes the detection the Cosmic Neutrino Background ($\mathrm C\nu \mathrm B$) a challenging task.
+For this reason, astronomers looked for an alternative messenger, a particle that had decoupled from matter earlier than the CMB.
+In particular, the decoupling of neutrinos is believed to have occurred about one second after the Big Bang.
+Unfortunately, the extremely weak coupling of neutrinos with matter makes the detection of the Cosmic Neutrino Background ($\mathrm C\nu \mathrm B$) a challenging task.
 Various ideas have been put forward as to how the $\mathrm C\nu \mathrm B$ could manifest itself in a laboratory experiment \cite{weinberg1962universal,khlopov1981,khlopov1982}.
-The most practicable route to $\mathrm C\nu \mathrm B$ detection today stems from Weinberg's observation that the processes of cosmic neutrino capture should leave an extremely weak however potentially discernible feature in the beta spectra of radioactive niclei \cite{weinberg1962universal}.
-Weinberg's original idea was elaborated in several proposals~\cite{li_direct_2010, collaboration2005katrin} centred around beta decay of Tritium, which has a number of advantages such as the high neutrino capture cross-section, convenient half-life time, sufficient abundance and relatively simple chemistry \cite{cocco_probing_2007}.
+The most practicable route to $\mathrm C\nu \mathrm B$ detection today goes back to Weinberg's observation that the processes of cosmic neutrino capture should leave an extremely weak however potentially discernible feature in the beta spectra of radioactive nuclei \cite{weinberg1962universal}.
+Weinberg's original idea was elaborated in several proposals~\cite{li_direct_2010, collaboration2005katrin} centred around the beta decay of Tritium, which has a number of advantages such as the high neutrino capture cross-section, convenient half-lifetime, sufficient abundance and relatively simple chemistry \cite{cocco_probing_2007}.

-Beta-decay is a type of radioactive decay in which an atomic nucleus emits a beta particle \cite{wilson1968fermi}.
-In this process, a neutron decays into a proton, and emits an electron and an anti-neutrino as well.
-The induced beta decay process occurs by absorbing a neutrino.
+Spontaneous beta-decay is a radioactive process in which a neutron decays into a proton, also emitting an electron and an anti-neutrino~\cite{wilson1968fermi}.
+Its sibling process, induced beta decay occurs through the absorption of a neutrino.
 The two processes are illustrated in the following two reaction equations

 and